Background pattern

 Tel: +30 210 74 88 821

-At the beginning of treatment, the healthcare professional will help you with your first injection.
-However, it is possible that you and your doctor may decide that you can administer IMULDOSA yourself.
-In this case, they will teach you how to administer IMULDOSA.
-Talk to your doctor if you have any doubts about the administration of injections.
+At the start of treatment, your healthcare professional will help you with your first injection.
+However, you and your doctor may decide that you can inject IMULDOSA yourself.
+In this case, they will teach you how to inject IMULDOSA.
+Talk to your doctor if you have any questions about administering the injections.

 • Do not mix IMULDOSA with other injectable liquids.

 • Do not shake the pre-filled syringes of IMULDOSA.
-The medicine may deteriorate if it is shaken vigorously.
+The medicine may deteriorate if shaken vigorously.
 Do not use the medicine if it has been shaken vigorously.

-Figure 1 shows how the pre-filled syringe looks.
+Figure 1 shows what the pre-filled syringe looks like.

 1. Check the number of pre-filled syringes and prepare the materials:

 • Take the pre-filled syringe(s) out of the refrigerator.
 Leave the pre-filled syringe out of the box for 30 minutes.
 This will allow the liquid to reach a comfortable temperature for administration (room temperature).
-Do not remove the needle cap while waiting for the temperature to reach room temperature.
+Do not remove the needle cap while waiting for it to reach room temperature.

 • Hold the pre-filled syringe by the body with the needle cap pointing upwards.

-• Do not pick up the pre-filled syringe by the plunger, the plunger, the wings of the needle shield, or the needle cap.
+• Do not hold the syringe by the plunger, plunger head, needle protector wings, or needle cap.

 • Do not remove the plunger at any time.

-• Do not remove the needle cap until instructed to do so.
+• Do not remove the pre-filled syringe cap until you are told to.

-• Do not touch the activation clips of the needle shield to avoid the needle shield covering the needle too soon.
+• Do not touch the activation clips of the needle protector to avoid the needle protector covering the needle prematurely.

 Check the pre-filled syringe(s) to ensure that

-• the number of pre-filled syringes and the concentration are correct
+• the number of pre-filled syringes and concentration are correct

 • it is the correct medicine.